-which may, for example, oversee funding or give recognition, as well as influence public i.
+- i.
 It is recommended that the faculty bring any academic violations to the notice of the Department Chairperson.
-All complaints lodged against students regarding breach of academic integrity and research misconduct against students shall be governed by the Indian Institute of Science (IISc) policy for handling Misconduct in Research.
+All complaints lodged against students regarding breach of academic integrity and research misconduct against students shall be governed by the Indian Institute of Science (IISc) policy for handling Misconduct in Research. - ii.

-ii.
 All cases of student-faculty conflict will be handled by the concerned Dean with assistance from the committee.
-Students may approach the committee or the Dean if they iv.
+Students may approach the committee or the Dean if they have a genuine problem. - iii.
+Upon receipt of reports of scientific misconduct, the Director may appoint a committee to investigate the matter and suggest appropriate measures on a case-by-case basis. - iv.
 A breach of academic integrity is a serious offence with long-lasting consequences for both the individual and the institute, and this can lead to various penalties.
-In the case of a student, the first violation of academic breach will lead to a warning and/or an "F" course grade.
+In the case of a student, the first violation of academic breach will lead to a warning and/ or an "F" course grade.
 A repeat offence, if deemed sufficiently serious, could lead to expulsion.